 “Lover of details, systems, and connection”

-As Project and Events Coordinator for Healthy Places by Design, Becky handles logistical details for various on-site events and virtual meetings.
+As Project and Events Manager for Healthy Places by Design, Becky handles logistical details for various on-site events and virtual meetings.
 She collaborates with colleagues to provide overarching support to specific projects and initiatives.

 Prior to joining our team, Becky served as an Events Manager at Mass General Brigham.
 In this role she spearheaded employee engagement and recognition programs across the healthcare system, which served as important retention efforts during the pandemic.
 She also held multiple administrative, fundraising, and operational roles at Facing History and Ourselves, a global nonprofit that fights bigotry and hatred through education.
 She earned her Bachelor of Arts in Sociology and Philosophy as well as minors in Social Justice & Social Policy and Health: Science, Society, & Policy from Brandeis University.
 She received her Certificate in Nonprofit Management & Leadership from the Institute for Nonprofit Practice and is a Certified Meeting Professional with the Events Industry Council.